-When a man was found dead in a Houston-area motel room of apparent natural causes, it seemed to be an open-and-shut police investigation.
-Notify the next of kin.
-Case closed.
+When Houston police discovered a man dead in a motel room of apparent natural causes, it seemed to be a simple case.
+Officers need only notify next of kin.
+Done.

 Then things got interesting.
 The Oklahoma man’s address was for a UPS store; his prepaid cellphone was tied to a secretive and nomadic ethnic group known for insurance fraud schemes; and his fingerprints led to a murder in Colleyville, Texas.
 Ultimately, investigators determined that the deceased had helped murder an elderly housekeeper for a life insurance policy taken out in her name; the slaying was just the latest in a string of incidents tied to the clan.